-(Note: Portions of this section were adapted from language previously suggested and/or required by Google Inc. (“Google”) for users of their web analytics service.)
+(Note: Portions of this section were adapted from language previously suggested and/or required by Google for users of their web analytics service.)

 Please note that Google Analytics does not provide your IP address or other personal information to us except in the form of anonymous, aggregate statistics.
 For example, Google Analytics tells us what percentage of our visitors come from a particular country and what percentage use a particular type of browser, not what country a specific visitor comes from.

 The reason we collect this type of aggregate, anonymous user information is to better understand how many visitors the website has and how they use the site (for example, to determine which articles are the most popular).
-We may use this aggregate data for the purpose of selling advertising on the site (for example, to inform potential advertisers how many unique visitors the site has in an average month) or to help us identify and diagnose potential performance issues and technical problems (for example, to troubleshoot a technical issue that affects only one specific type of browser), and to otherwise improve the functionality of the site.
+We may use this aggregate data for the purpose of selling advertising on the site (for example, to inform potential advertisers how many unique visitors the site has in an average month), to help us identify and diagnose potential performance issues and technical problems (for example, to troubleshoot a technical issue that affects only one specific type of browser), and to otherwise improve the functionality of the site.

 6200 Productions does not use this analytics service or the data it gathers to personally identify our visitors, nor do we link or associate such information with personally identifying or potentially personally identifying information.
 Furthermore, we have configured Google Analytics to partially anonymize the data it gathers by automatically omitting a portion of each tracked visitor’s IP address.
 We have NOT enabled the Google Analytics User-ID tracking features, and as of April 11, 2018, we have disabled the User Analysis metrics in Google Analytics reporting.